 Before Recording

-• Use a quality microphone (even a smartphone mic in a quiet room is better than a laptop mic)
+- Use a quality mic (even a phone in a quiet room beats a laptop mic)

 During Transcription

-• Choose the correct language setting if your tool supports manual selection
+- Pick the right language setting if your tool allows manual selection

 After Transcription

-• Review and edit transcripts for critical use cases
+- Review and edit for critical use cases

 VidNotes Accuracy in Practice

-VidNotes uses Whisper-based transcription and achieves 95% to 97% accuracy on typical educational and professional content.
-Users report high accuracy for:
+VidNotes uses Whisper-based transcription and hits 95-97% on typical educational and professional content.
+Users report high accuracy on:

 Frequently Asked Questions